bharathikannann/bharathikannann/README.md

 ### Hi there 👋, About Me
 ------

-Aspiring Machine Learning Engineer | Master's in Computer Science from University of Siegen
+Aspiring Machine Learning Engineer | Master's in Computer Science at University of Siegen

 My repositories:
 -----